KartikayKaul/Yale3/README.md

 Yal§ or Yale3 (pronounced as Yal-crow) is a simplified version of [Rekrut](https://github.com/DrakenWan/Rekrut).
 Just enable developer mode in your `chrome://extensions` tab and click on `load unpacked` button and browse to the cloned folder.
 Run it on linkedin website profiles.
 Raw JSON profile data will be displayed on a sidebar that will appear when you click on the extension icon.

-Before clicking***saving profile data***, it's recommended to click "Refresh Profile Data" just to refresh data for good measure.
+Before clicking***saving profile data***, it's recommended to click "Refresh Profile Data" to refresh data for good measure.

  All update logs to the code/logic of the extension can be seen in the [Updates](#update-timeline) section.